ibitcy/react-stores/README.md

 }
 ```

-Now you can use it as usial
+Now you can use it as usual
 ```typescript
 import {App} from "./component";